How Much Is Left In The Fuel Tank

-In our experience, cell sites in the Philippines often rely on the fuel tank sight glass to determine how many liters of fuel is left in the tank.
+In the Philippines, telecom maintenance personnel often rely on the fuel tank sight glass to determine how many liters of fuel are left in the tank.
 A horizontal cylindrical aboveground tank with flat heads for example is mathematically calculated to contain a certain volume by the formula:

 V= πr